bitwarden/help/_articles/two-step-login/bitwarden-field-guide-two-step-login.md

 Since your Password Manager stores all your logins, we highly recommend that you secure it with Two-step Login.
 Doing so protects *all* your logins by preventing a malicious actor from accessing your Vault, even if they discover your Master Password.

 Enabling Two-step Login will require you to complete a secondary step each time you **Log In**, in addition to entering your Master Password.
+You won't need to complete your secondary step to Unlock your Vault.

 {% image two-step/field-guide/two-step-login-bitwarden.png Two-step Login to access Bitwarden %}